Blog

 The basic definition: performance marketing in plain terms

-Performance marketing has three structural traits that distinguish it from traditional advertising.
-First, it is outcome-based, meaning the brand pays only when measurable customer events occur.
-Second, it is partner-driven, meaning the marketing partner makes their own promotional decisions within the brand’s guidelines and bears the cost of those decisions.
-Third, it is attribution-dependent, meaning the value of the channel rises and falls with the quality of the tracking layer that connects partner promotion to brand outcomes.
+Performance marketing is a commercial model with three structural traits: the brand pays only when measurable customer events occur, the partner bears the cost of their own promotional decisions, and the value of the channel rises or falls with the accuracy of the attribution layer connecting partner activity to brand outcomes.

 Performance marketing overlaps materially with affiliate marketing, but it is a broader category that includes paid-media buying optimised for conversion-based payment, influencer partnerships paid on performance, ambassador programs with performance kickers, and channel-partner programs paid on closed deals.
 For depth on the affiliate component, see what is affiliate marketing complete guide.